March to June 2020 recap

 Where or when in-person classes were not possible, we offered virtual activities.
 We did so for children in the SOS Villages centre in Kipseli, the Christodoulio Foster Home and the Public Library of Piraeus.
 We felt it was a priority during such a difficult time to give children a chance to socialize, even virtually, and to express themselves and stay active.
 We ran tailor-made, fun activities that are suitable for virtual classes.
 We also kept the number of children very small, so that our classes could remain interactive and engaging.
 We thank everyone for their help!

 resuming in-person classes

-Measures have now been widely lifted, and we once again available to resume in-class activities, where our partner organizations deem it appropriate.
-We will continue to uphold social distancing measures - for example, we will be splitting classes in two, so as to limit the number of children in a room at any given time.
-We will of course keep a light, fun schedule for these few remaining classes - we know that these are far from normal teaching conditions!
+When measures were eventually lifted, we were once again available to resume in-class activities, where our partner organizations deemed it appropriate, offering the option of extending classes to the end of June to make up for some of the lost time.
+We upheld social distancing measures - for example, by splitting classes in two, so as to limit the number of children in a room at any given time, we followed recommended hygiene practices and we respected any internal policies of each organization.
+And, of course, we kept a light, fun schedule for these few remaining classes - we knew that these are far from normal teaching conditions!

 Additional computers for online school classes:

-You may use any Spark laptops we are keeping on the premises, just let us know ahead of time.
+You may use any Spark laptops we are keeping on the premises for other virtual classes, just let us know ahead of time.
 Please contact Anna Kamperou or the class teacher for any help with logins.
 Also, please make sure children wash their hands, and sanitize the laptops with a wet wipe after use.
 Also, if you need additional laptops, let us know and we may be able to help.